 Upon request, initial appearances, trials and other proceedings will be available to the public via Zoom.

-The tentative opening date for the new building is Monday, Aug.
-31. This is subject to change as conditions warrant.
+The opening date for the new building is to be determined.

 Public Works, 6089 Training Drive